Looking for some inspiration, ideas and to connect with likeminds who care about creativity and our children's futures?

 - Children - we will have a some creative activitis for dleegates and speakers chidlren (aged 6 - 14) such as puppetry, newspaper engineering, paper rockets, t-shirt design and printing.
 Tickets are required and parents/carers much remain with their children.

-Download your copy of the programme here.
+Download a copy of the programme here.

-A free day of talks and creative activities for KS2 children at Regent High School, King's Cross, sponsored by Havas.
+A day of talks and creative activities for KS2 children at Regent High School, King's Cross, sponsored by Havas.

 FRI EVE: SCREENING AND DEBATE AT BRITISH LIBRARY